What Are Sweden’s Household Examination Records (Husförhörslängder)?

 In 1749 the Swedish government established a system called Tabellverket for the annual demographic data to be presented to the government.
 This data was presented to the Swedish government through the groundwork of the 2,500 parishes located throughout the country.

 These church records had a two-fold purpose.
 One was for the government to know the demographics for tax collection.
-The other was as a way for the Swedish parishes to keep track of all the people in their parish area.
-The records were vital not just for the Swedish government but for the Lutheran Church Parishes.
+The other was a way for the Swedish parishes to keep track of all the people in their parish area.
+The records were vital for the Swedish government and the Lutheran Church Parishes.

-The records also helped provide a network for some of the most influential Swedish people as there was information on who was in what part of Sweden.
-The Swedish Lutheran church was working hand-in-hand with the Swedish government to help obtain and verify these records.
+The records also helped provide a network for some of the most influential Swedish people, as there was information on who was in what part of Sweden.
+The Swedish Lutheran church worked hand-in-hand with the Swedish government to help obtain and verify these records.

 Mantals tax in 1812